Joey Katebian

-Joseph Katebian (born 9 November 1995) is an Australian football (soccer) player who plays as a forward for Avondale in the NPL Victoria.
+Joseph Katebian (born 9 November 1995) is an Australian footballer who plays as a forward for NPL Victoria club Avondale.

 Early life

 Katebian was born in Melbourne on 9 November 1995, to Lebanese Australian parents of distant Armenian origin.

 Katebian played football from a young age for local club Bulleen Lions where he would later play for the senior squad.
 Katebian also played for Ivanhoe Grammar School's first eleven in his later years of high school, where he graduated in 2013.